Seyyed-Reza-Mashhadi/Azure-Synapse-Analytics-Project/README.md

   <img src="https://github.com/user-attachments/assets/5aa2a39d-8212-498b-98a2-2e4a25a70bb0" width="700">
 </p>

-**Quick Visualization in Synapse:** Note that Synapse provides some basic plotting options (bar charts, line charts, pie charts, etc.) that can be used for quick visualization of query results.
+**⚡Quick Visualization in Synapse:**

+Synapse provides some basic plotting options (bar charts, line charts, pie charts, etc.) that can be used for quick visualization of query results.
 These are useful for rapid validation and exploration, though more advanced analysis and dashboards are typically built in Power BI or using Apache Spark notebooks.

 ## 3️⃣ Dedicated SQL Pool

-Dedicated SQL Pool is Synapse’s **provisioned data warehouse** for structured, high-performance analytics using **T-SQL**.
-Its use cases include:
+Dedicated SQL Pool is **Synapse’s provisioned data warehouse** for structured, high-performance analytics using **T-SQL**.
+Dedicated SQL Pool features include:
-- Scalable data warehouse for **BI workloads**
+- Scalable data warehouse for BI workloads
-- Schema-aware integration with **Power BI**
+- Schema-aware integration with Power BI
 - High-performance, repeatable queries
 - Tables are **internal tables** (physically stored in the dedicated SQL database)
 - **Distribution Strategies:** Tables can use **hash, round-robin, or replicated distribution** to optimize parallel processing and query performance